 World Energy Council (WEC): This global energy body consists of leaders and energy practitioners interested in developing and promoting affordable and environmentally-friendly energy alternatives for the world.
 The agency produces publications and analyses on a diverse array of energy topics by leading experts in the field.
 WEC also publishes data for analyzing energy efficiency.

-One of the leading brokers for trading commodities, like energy, is Plus 500.
+One of the leading brokers for trading commodity CFDs, like energy, is Plus 500.
 Here’s why: